Lovers of Adventure

 They then utter a small thanks to The Twins for their protection.

-Arus and Skainfaxi, the twin moons in the sky, are otherwise known as The Twins.
+Arus and Skainfaxi, the two moons of the Urient, are also known to be the physical manifestation of The Twins.
 Of all the gods, they are thought to have the most physical presence and the most tangible impact on the world.

 Often depicted as either siblings, lovers, or two parts of a whole- what form they take is entirely dependent on the local myths of their worshipers.
 One fact is always undisputed however; they of all the gods are the most visible- for they dance across the sky almost every night.
 The ocean is their domain and thus their path across the sky can herald the movement of the tides to the knowledgeable navigator who understands their mysteries.